 Toadflaxes are introduced plants, often found on disturbed, cultivated or waste ground.
 They are ill-scented perennials, often with a bluish cast.
 The flowers are yellow, with a fuzzy orange lower lip, and are extended back in a straight, slender spur.
 They are arranged in clusters of several flowers.
 The species produce numerous seeds and spread by creeping roots.
-Common toadflax is said to be a strong liver stimulant with little effect on normal bile production, but capable of stimulating secretion when levels are low.
-It was usually taken with other herbs to treat persistent liver problems.

 Guide to Identify Presented Species of Genus Linaria